IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/dock-manager.md

 You can configure which end-user operations are allowed for a content pane using its [`allowClose`]({environment:infragisticsBaseUrl}/products/ignite-ui/dock-manager/docs/typescript/latest/interfaces/igccontentpane.html#allowclose), [`allowPinning`]({environment:infragisticsBaseUrl}/products/ignite-ui/dock-manager/docs/typescript/latest/interfaces/igccontentpane.html#allowpinning), [`allowDocking`]({environment:infragisticsBaseUrl}/products/ignite-ui/dock-manager/docs/typescript/latest/interfaces/igccontentpane.html#allowdocking) and [`allowFloating`]({environment:infragisticsBaseUrl}/products/ignite-ui/dock-manager/docs/typescript/latest/interfaces/igccontentpane.html#allowfloating) properties.

+When defining a content pane, you can set the [`documentOnly`]({environment:infragisticsBaseUrl}/products/ignite-ui/dock-manager/docs/typescript/latest/interfaces/igccontentpane.html#documentonly) property to true so the pane can be docked only in a document host.

+To restrict the user interaction with the content pane and its content, you can set the [`disabled`]({environment:infragisticsBaseUrl}/products/ignite-ui/dock-manager/docs/typescript/latest/interfaces/igccontentpane.html#disabled) property to true.
+This will prevent all user interactions with the pane unless it is a single floating pane.
+The latter could be moved, pinned or closed (according to the pane's settings for pinning and closing), so the user can have a look at the elements under it but will not be able to interact with its content.

 By default, when you close a pane it gets removed from the [`layout`]({environment:infragisticsBaseUrl}/products/ignite-ui/dock-manager/docs/typescript/latest/interfaces/igcdockmanagercomponent.html#layout) object.
 However, in some cases you would want to temporary hide the pane and show it later again.
 In order to do that without changing the [`layout`]({environment:infragisticsBaseUrl}/products/ignite-ui/dock-manager/docs/typescript/latest/interfaces/igcdockmanagercomponent.html#layout) object you can use the [`hidden`]({environment:infragisticsBaseUrl}/products/ignite-ui/dock-manager/docs/typescript/latest/interfaces/igccontentpane.html#hidden) property of the content pane.
 Setting the property to `true` will hide it from the UI, but it will remain in the [`layout`]({environment:infragisticsBaseUrl}/products/ignite-ui/dock-manager/docs/typescript/latest/interfaces/igcdockmanagercomponent.html#layout) object.
 In order to override the default close behavior you can subscribe to the [`paneClose`]({environment:infragisticsBaseUrl}/products/ignite-ui/dock-manager/docs/typescript/latest/interfaces/igcdockmanagereventmap.html#paneclose) event like this:

 ```ts